 Minimum Admission Requirements

 The following are required of the applicant to be considered for admission:

 - A baccalaureate (BS) degree from a regionally-accredited college or university in medical laboratory, biological or related science

 - A minimum grade point average (GPA) of 3.0 (on a scale of 4.0)

-- A minimum of one year full-time post-baccalaureate work experience relevant to an immunohematology area within an institution accredited by a recognized accrediting agency
+- A minimum of two years full-time post-baccalaureate work experience relevant to an immunohematology area within an institution accredited by a recognized accrediting agency

 - Documentation of ASCP or NCA certification as MT (ASCP), MLS (ASCP), BB (ASCP) or CLS (NCA)

 - Three (3) reference letters

 - A phone interview with a program official

 Policy for Transfer of SBB Coursework: All students who received SBB training from an accredited program outside of Rush University may be awarded up to 20 quarter hours for their equivalent course work through successful completion of a departmental evaluation.
 Minimum Hours taken at Rush for the MS degree must equal at least 45 quarter hours.